 What your child chooses to do after Year 11 can have a big impact on their future.
 The choices they make now will influence how easily they will be able to get a job or enter further education when they are older.
-The main options at this stage are for them to go on to full time education or take an apprenticeship/training.
+The main options at this stage are for them to go on to full time education or go into the workplace with part-time education, such as an apprenticeship/training.
 Things they need to consider are the type of qualification they are going to study; what type of learning suits them best (classroom or practical); and which subjects they enjoy.